msu-cmse-courses/cmse495-SS24/0424-ASSIGNMENT_Final_Project_Video.md

 ** An open-loop is a part of the project for which you do not know what your solution will include.

+# 2. Final Report

+The format for the final reports will vary by project but should probably have the following layout:

+- Title
+- List of Authors
+- Abstract
+- Background
+- Methodology
+- Results
+- Concluding Discussion and Future Work
+- Acknowledgements
+- References
+- Appendix

+Please write the final report in either jupyter notebooks or Markdown and check them into your repository.
+[Here is a template you can use that gives you more information](FINAL-Project-Template-INSTRUCTOR).

-# 2. Submission
+# 3. Submission

 Have one on your team email a link to the video to the instructors.
 Carbon Copy (CC) all members of your team (including yourself) and CC your sponsors (if they have asked to be included).
-The title of the email should be "**_GROUP NAME - CMSE495 Final Presentation Video_**".
+The title of the email should be "**_GROUP NAME - CMSE495 Final Project_**"

+# 4. Extensions

+Everything is due by Sunday night April 24th.
+However, teams may make changes to their repository (not their video) up until Friday April 29th.
+When you feel your project is complete, please share the repository as a zip file with your project sponsors.
+Make sure you cc your instructors so we know you are finished and start grading.

 -----